keploy/keploy/README.md

 git clone https://github.com/keploy/keploy.git && cd keploy
 docker-compose up
 ```
-The UI can be accessed at http://localhost:8081
+The UI can be accessed at http://localhost:6789 (default)

 ### Helm chart
 Keploy can also be installed to your Kubernetes cluster using the Helm chart available [here](deployment/keploy)